Robinpig/Note/docs/CS/Java/Netty/ChannelHandler.md

 ## Frame detection

-ChannelInboundHandlerAdapter which decodes bytes in a stream-like fashion from one ByteBuf to an other Message type.
+ByteToMessageDecoder decodes bytes in a stream-like fashion from one ByteBuf to an other Message type.

 Generally frame detection should be handled earlier in the pipeline by adding a `DelimiterBasedFrameDecoder`, `FixedLengthFrameDecoder`, `LengthFieldBasedFrameDecoder`, or `LineBasedFrameDecoder`.

 If a custom frame decoder is required, then one needs to be careful when implementing one with ByteToMessageDecoder.
 Ensure there are enough bytes in the buffer for a complete frame by checking ByteBuf.readableBytes().
 If there are not enough bytes for a complete frame, return without modifying the reader index to allow more bytes to arrive.

 To check for complete frames without modifying the reader index, use methods like ByteBuf.getInt(int).
 One MUST use the reader index when using methods like ByteBuf.getInt(int).
 For example calling in.getInt(0) is assuming the frame starts at the beginning of the buffer, which is not always the case.
 Use in.getInt(in.readerIndex()) instead.

 > [!TIP]
 > Be aware that sub-classes of ByteToMessageDecoder MUST NOT annotated with <font color='red'>@Sharable</font>.
 >
 > Some methods such as <font color='red'>ByteBuf.readBytes(int)</font> will cause a memory leak if the returned buffer is not released or added to the out List.
 > Use derived buffers like <font color='blue'>ByteBuf.readSlice(int)</font> to avoid leaking memory.

 channelRead -> callDecode -> decodeRemovalReentryProtection -> decode

 ### cumulate